How to Choose a Western Bit

 There is a staggering assortment of bits available on the market.
 Some are good, others bad, and there are those that are just downright ugly and should never find their way into a horse’s mouth.
 Your horse deserves to feel comfortable and confident when he’s being ridden.
 A decent bit isn’t going to be cheap, but this is not an area where it’s wise to cut corners.
 Consider the bit you purchase as an investment in a good communication tool and your horse’s happiness.

 This article first appeared in the February 2004 issue of Horse Illustrated magazine.
-Click Here to subscribe to HI.
+Click Here to subscribe.

 Give us your opinion on